The Flu ends with “U”

 Another option to get a flu shot is at:

-Walgreens – there is quite a few near campus.
+- Walgreens – there are quite a few near the campus.
 Walgreens website will help find the one closest and many are open 24 hours.
 There is no cost with most insurance.
 Appointments are not needed, but we recommend calling beforehand to find out what the wait time is.
-Walgreens will also give you a coupon to earn $10 reward on your next purchase of $30 or more
+Walgreens will also give you a coupon to earn a $10 reward on your next purchase of $30 or more

-Winn Dixie Pharmacy – Free flu shot at no cost with most insurance plans and receive a $10 coupon for S.E.
-Grocers products.
+- Winn Dixie Pharmacy – Free flu shot at no cost with most insurance plans

 Wherever students go for a flu vaccine, they should stay around about 15 minutes afterward to be sure they do not have any adverse reactions.

 I generally am not one to rush right out and get the flu shot, but then again, I wash my hands constantly, don’t stay up way too late most nights, and don’t sit side-by-side in a classroom each day.
 I have suggested to my kids over the years that they consider getting vaccinated, but generally, as most college students do, they choose not to.
 Some, like two of my three kids, just hate shots.
 Good news; some pharmacies carry FluMist, a nasal spray that works like a vaccine.